Chandra-Sekhar-Bala/ReflexionTask/README.md

   9. Splash Screen API
   10. Dependency Injection (Hilt)

-### Future Update
+### Improvement
-I mistakely used Fragment for shoing details as I am using navigation compoenent with bottom navbar.
-Now the bottom navbar is showing in details screen that dosen't make sense.
+I mistakely used Fragment for showing details.
+As I am using navigation compoenent with bottom navbar, the bottom navbar is showing in details screen that dosen't make sense.
 So I will be updating DetailsFragment to DetailsActivity.